RSDuck/Craftus3DS/readme.md

 ![Another screenshot](https://raw.githubusercontent.com/RSDuck/Craftus3DS/master/zscreenshots/scr_23_TOP_LEFT.png)

 ## Features!
-* A world which is theoretically infinite
+* A world which is theoretically infinite which looks a little bit like a landscape
-* Super exciting super flat worlds
 * Stereo 3D
-* Making every block in direct sight line to stone(so almost building and breaking blocks)
+* Building and placing blocks
 * Ambient Occlusion(these shadows in the edges between the cubes)

 ## Upcoming features
-* Building and breaking blocks
 * A hand and a crosshair
-* A even more exciting world generation with hills and maybe some trees
+* Trees, water, stuff that makes landscapes interesting
 * Saving and opening worlds
-* Some more optimiziation to let the game run on O3DS with 3D enabled with stable 30-40 FPS
 * (Maybe) support for Minecraft Ressourcepacks or atleast a custom format and a converter for PC

 ## License